CurveDocs/curve-docs/docs/lending/contracts/oneway-factory.md

 ### `create_from_pool`
 !!! description "`OneWayLendingVaultFactory.create(borrowed_token: address, collateral_token: address, A: uint256, fee: uint256, loan_discount: uint256, liquidation_discount: uint256, price_oracle: address, name: String[64], min_borrow_rate: uint256 = 0, max_borrow_rate: uint256 = 0) -> Vault:`"

+    !!!warning "Valid Pool Oracles"
+        Only oracles from stableswap-ng, twocrypto-ng, and tricrypto-ng pools are valid.
+Oracles from other pools may not be manipulation resistant and therefore should not be used.

-    Function to create a new vault using a existing oraclized Curve pool as a price oracle.
+    Function to create a new vault using a existing oraclized Curve pool as the price oracle.

     Returns: vault (`address`).